 List of Vulnerabilities

 Reports are occurrences of a vulnerability.
 Based on the references provided in a specific report, reports can potentially more granular and reproducible than vulnerabilities.
-We classify reports in four types, in increasing degree of quantitative evidence:

 List of Reports